 However, Exports and supplies to Special Economic Zone will be considered as zero-rated.

-What is a GST Registration Procedure in India?
+What is GST Registration Process?

 The GST Registration process is as easy as a piece of cake.
 Swarit Advisors helps flairs the light on the road to get your GST Registration online and obtain the GSTIN registration.
 Into the bargain, Swarit Advisors will also guide you about the compliances and regulation that are implanted under GST.

-Hence if you are not good with the above form then following is the detailed explanation on GST Registration Process-
+Hence if you are not good with the above form then following is the detailed explanation on GST Registration Process:

 - Click on the “Service” which is available at the top of the page and select on ”Registration” from the three options “ Registration” “Payments” and “User Service”